Colorado Pacific Railroad: History

-Soloviev Group Ownership
+Soloviev Group ownership

-Real estate magnate Stefan Soloviev's Crossroads Agriculture began operating in the area in 2007.
-Soloviev became interested in the railroad line, especially when learning about V&S's intention to abandon the line.
+Real estate magnate Stefan Soloviev's Crossroads Agriculture began operating in the area in 2007, and became interested in the railroad line when learning about V&S's intention to scrap it.
 He decided to purchase the line to facilitate grain transportation at lower costs.
-Upon discovering Soloviev's intentions, in 2014 V&S began preparing the line to be scrapped by removing tie spikes and anchors.
-However, they did not have legal authority from the STB to do this.
-Soloviev asked the STB to force the sale of the railroad as a feeder line.
-The sale took place in 2016.
+Upon discovering Soloviev's intentions, in 2014 V&S began preparing the line to be scrapped by removing tie spikes and anchors, but this was problematic as they had not yet received legal approval from the STB to formally abandon the line.
+Soloviev asked the STB to force the sale of the railroad.
+His request was granted, and the sale took place in 2016.

 Over the following years, rehabilitation took place and railroad operations gradually resumed, with plans to expand service as new infrastructure is completed.

+During the following years, the Soloviev Group would purchase two more railroads in Colorado: San Luis and Rio Grande Railroad (SLRG), which would be renamed Colorado Pacific Rio Grande (CXRG), and the San Luis Central Railroad, which would be renamed Colorado Pacific San Luis.
+The Soloviev Group also tried to buy UP's line from Pueblo to Dotsero through the Tennessee Pass, dormant (but not abandoned) since 1997, although it was not possible to reach a sale agreement with UP, owner of the line, nor with the Surface Transportation Board (STB) which, being the highest federal agency in the matter, had to approve the sale of the line.

-Rolling Stock
+Rolling stock

-The railroad owns two EMD SD40s, painted blue and prominently displaying the Colorado Pacific logo.
+The railroad owns two EMD SD40-2s, painted blue and prominently displaying the Colorado Pacific logo.
+In 2024, four SD70MACs were delivered from the Colorado Pacific Rio Grande shops in Alamosa, Colorado.